 Last year, we filled the food pantry with over 1,800 bags of groceries.
 This year we hope to do even better!

-Conservation project at Rock Meadow — You can help with pruning, parking lot maintenance and invasive vegetation removal at Rock Meadow and possibly Lone Tree Conservation Land.
+Conservation projects at Rock Meadow and Lone Tree Hill — You can help with pruning, parking lot maintenance and invasive vegetation removal at Rock Meadow and Lone Tree Hill (former McLean Property) conservation lands.
 Wear long shelves and long pants to avoid poison ivy.
 We will supply the tools, or bring clippers or loppers.